vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/markdown/component.md

   - Markdown
 ---

-You can add easily components in Markdown content.
+You can easily insert components in Markdown content with component code block.

 <!-- more -->